 So half of 3/4 cups is 6 tablespoons!

-I know doing that math on the run is a bit tedious though, so I’m going to make it even easier for you.
+I know doing that math on the run is a bit tedious though, so that why I made it even easier for you with the chart above.

 Measuring Tools You’ll Need:

-- Food Scale: This is optional, but a scale comes in handy if you bake a lot.
-It’s the easiest and most accurate way to measure ingredients, and it’s easy to cut them in half.
+• Food Scale: This is optional, but a scale comes in handy if you bake a lot.
+It’s the easiest and most accurate way to measure ingredients, and it’s easy to cut them in half when measuring in grams.

 Cutting Measurements in Half